Print

 Notes

 1. Make Ahead Instructions: The teriyaki sauce, prepared in step 1, can be made 1 day in advance and stored in the refrigerator.
-You can even prepare the dish through step 3, cover the pan with aluminum foil or plastic wrap, and keep in the refrigerator for up to 1 day.
-Then bake as directed.
+You can even prepare the dish and chicken through step 3, cover the pan tightly, and keep in the refrigerator for up to 1 day.
+Bring to room temperature, and then bake as directed.

-3. For a more rounded out meal, serve with broccoli, brown rice, quinoa, baked sweet potatoes, or anything to soak up the teriyaki sauce.
+3. For a rounded out meal, serve with broccoli, rice, quinoa, baked sweet potatoes, or anything to soak up the delicious teriyaki sauce.